 06 of 10

 The otterhound is a big, lovable dog that was once used to hunt otters in medieval England.
 With webbed feet and a waterproof coat, this breed is an ideal swimmer.
-Otterhounds can be boisterous and excitable, making them good for active families.
-They need regular exercise and grooming—but not an excessive amount of either.
+Otterhounds can be boisterous and excitable, making them good for active families, but training is essential to keep them manageable.
+They need regular exercise and grooming but not an excessive amount of either.

 Height: 24 to 27 inches

 Physical Characteristics: Large head; rough double coat; colors include black, black and tan, blue and cream, gray, and more